patroytall/patrick-roy-me/src/about/index.md

 Efficiency includes respect and empathy.

-How many failed initiatives does it take to get a success?
+How many failed initiatives does it take to get to a success?
 Does it matter?

 ## Fundamentals